• Skip to main content

 More waffle recipes to try

-Granola Waffles with Coconut Fried Apples
+Granola Waffles Recipe with Coconut Fried Apples

 Chewy, hearty, sweet breakfast waffles enriched with granola and topped with yoghurt and coconut fried apples.